eQualityTime/projectreal/casefiles/4/1bb.md

 *   Now you’re almost certain it’s a scam so you stop replying and don’t send the money.
 *   A few minutes later, your friend posts on social media from home.
 You message them and they have NO idea what you’re talking about.
 It turns out they were never stuck!
 *   🎉 You made a safer choice!
 Not letting yourself be rushed into action is a responsible thing to do.
 *   🤔 Lesson: Scammers might try to rush you because they don’t want you to think.
 If someone is really your friend, they would probably be confused by you asking about a sister they don’t have.
-If somebody is rushing you and NOT engaging with your messages, that could be a 🚨 red flag.
-Scammers don’t care about real details – they JUST  want money.
+If somebody is rushing you and not engaging with your messages, that could be a 🚨 red flag.
+Scammers don’t care about real details – they just want money.

 Next step: what do you do now?